hmrc/customs-manage-authorities-performance-tests/README.md

 # customs-manage-authorities-perf-tests
-Performance test suite for the `CUSTOMS_MANAGE_AUTHORITIES_FRONTEND - service provides an interface which allows a client to manage access to their accounts   `, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the `CUSTOMS_MANAGE_AUTHORITIES_FRONTEND - (service provides an interface which allows a client to manage access to their accounts`) using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 # Pre-requisites